Try this one for breakfast!

 Dice the potatoes small, about 1/4 inch, otherwise they will not cook through before the outsides burn.
 Hot smoked salmon works best for this recipe.
 It's usually a thicker cut, and darker and firmer than cold-smoked.

-- 2 Tbsp chopped chives or green onion greens
+2 tablespoons chopped chives or green onion greens

 Sprinkle with a little lemon juice if you want, and serve with a little extra sour cream on the side.
 Serve with runny eggs.

 |Nutrition Facts (per serving)|